pdfix/pdfix_sdk_builds/pdf_action.md

 `tag_annot`

-Tag the untagged annotations.
-Annotations are placed to the closest tag if such tag was founded
+Tag untagged annotations by placing them in the closest matching tag

 #### params:

-- `annot_types` (annot) __Annotations__ - Define the annotations types using a regular expression format (https://regex101.com/) or define by the template annot_update
+- `annot_types` (annot) __Annotations__ - Specify annotation types using a regular expression format or define them by template annot_update

 #### example:
 ```